Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 # Lightstreamer - Stock-List Demos - Flex Clients

-This project contains simple Flex applications fed through a Lightstreamer connection based on [Lightstreamer StockList Demo Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java); the demos are written for Flex 4 SDK and one of the the two is ready for deployment as an Adobe AIR application. ct contains an example of an application for iPhone and iPad that employs the [Lightstreamer iOS Client library](http://www.lightstreamer.com/docs/client_ios_api/index.html).
+This project contains simple Flex applications fed through a Lightstreamer connection based on [Lightstreamer StockList Demo Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java); the demos are written for Flex 4 SDK and one of the the two is ready for deployment as an Adobe AIR application.

 ## Basic Stock-List Demo - Flex Client